This is a foreign exchange guide to Iran, the Iranian Rial currency plus IRR transfers and travel tips.

 - Buying Iranian Rial cash online - travel money for Iran

 - Sending money to Iran - save on Iranian Rial bank transfers to Iran

-- Iranian Rial exchange rates - latest info & charts.
+- Iranian Rial exchange rates - latest & historic exchange rates.

 Iranian Rial (IRR) general currency information